Program overview

 Completion times

-On average, students finish this program in approximately 5 years of study.
-You can work at your own pace to complete your requirements, but you have to finish all program requirements within 7 years of your enrolment into the program.
+On average, students complete this program in about 5 years of study You can work at your own pace to complete your requirements, but you have to finish all program requirements within 7 years of your enrolment into the program.
+The program may be completed faster if transfer credit is applied toward your degree.

 Admission requirements